 - Connect regularly with EU nationals in your workforce.
 Update them on developments, reassure them of their value to the organisation, and assist them with whatever steps are needed to attain settled status in the UK.
-OTS Solicitors in London are Immigration specialists and may be able to help.
+OTS Solicitors are Immigration specialists and may be able to help.

 - Apply for Sponsorship Licences for your staff.
 Again, OTS Solicitors can help here.